Discover

 05.Curry no Toriko

 Tucked away in a side alley near Akihabara Station, Curry no Toriko serves up bold, flavorful curry that draws regulars and foodies alike.
-Choose between dry and soupy styles, spice levels, and a variety of toppings for a fully customized experience.
-It’s a cozy, no-frills spot perfect for anyone craving a satisfying meal with a punch of heat—very much in tune with Akihabara’s independent, energetic spirit.
+Choose between dry and soupy styles, spice levels, and various toppings for a fully customized experience.

 Things to Do in Akihabara